 Greetings from the Rex Foundation!
 We are pleased to provide the July 2012 edition of the Curriculum and Resource Guide for The World As It Could Be Human Rights Education Program.
 This program, is an outgrowth of a series of […]

 Following the success of last year’s three-day Summer Training Institute for teachers, non-profit leaders and graduate students on The World As It Could Be Human Rights Education Project, we are delighted to join with the International and Multicultural Studies […]

 Educational materials and a celebratory process for schools, particularly, though not limited to, high schools, as well as organizations working with youth to address social justice issues, that inspire youth to deepen their knowledge and understanding of the Universal Declaration […]

 Sandy Sohcot and Ellen Sebastian Chang, the Project’s Creative Director, interacting with the two classes of Arroyo High School juniors and teachers involved in the project.
-Reflections From Arroyo High School from BAYCAT on Vimeo.
+Reflections From Arroyo High School from BAYCAT.

 As part of The World As It Could Be Tree Dedication Ceremony, students, teachers, and other collaborators on the project reflect on the Universal Declaration of Human Rights.
-Balboa High School Tree Ceremony from BAYCAT on Vimeo.
+Balboa High School Tree Ceremony from BAYCAT.

 The World As It Could Be: Human Rights Education Program Curriculum And Resource Guide for Teachers & Organization Leaders Prepared by Sandy Sohcot, Executive Director of the Rex Foundation, Ellen Sebastian Chang, Creative Director and Andrea McEvoy Spero, Curriculum Development […]